rehierl/node-tree-outliner/_todo.md

   hierarchy of sets/sequences- why?

 **TODO**
+executing the outline algorithm is like - playing an audio track - and pushing multiple start/stop buttons - i.e. a turing machine

+**TODO**
+add a definition for "disjoint nodes" - two nodes are disjoint, if their subtrees are disjoint - two nodes are disjoint, if none is an ancestor of the other -

+**TODO**
+replace "independent" with "disjoint" -
+"independent" implies "no relationship whatsoever" - "disjoint" only states "no common elements" - sibling sets are disjoint, but still loosely related

+**TODO**
 the tree of sections will have identical structure to the initial node tree, if each node of the node tree is understood to represent a rank-less type-1 sectioning node.